-Sebastian Knust1\, Andy Sischka, Andre Spiering, Dario Anselmetti Experimental Biophysics and Applied Nanoscience, Bielefeld University, 33615 Bielefeld, Germany Experimental Biophysics Group BIELEFELD UNIVERSITY CENTER FOR BIOTECHNOLOGY (CEBITEC) BIELEFELD INSTITUTE FOR BIOPHYSICS & NANOSCIENCE (BINAS) \ sknust@physik.uni-bielefeld.de BP 8.17 Abstract For measuring the minute forces exerted on single molecules during controlled translocation through nanopores with sub-piconewton precision, we have developed a video-based axial force detection and analysis system for optical tweezers [1].
-As the bandwidth of the system is limited, we integrated Allan variance analysis [2] for trap stiffness calibration.
-Upon manipulating a microbead in the vicinity of a weakly reflecting surface with simultaneous axial force detection, interference effects have to be considered [3].
-We measured and analyzed the backscattering light properties of polystyrene and silica microbeads with different diameters and propose distinct and optimized experimental configurations (microbead material and diameter) for minimal light backscattering and virtually interference-free microbead position detection.
-As a proof of principle, we investigated the nanopore threading forces of a single dsDNA strand attached to a microbead with an overall force resolution of ±0.5 pN at a sample rate of 123 Hz.
-Theory Optical tweezers generate a three dimensional harmonic potential.
-Applying an axial force at an optically trapped microbead deflects the bead and thereby defocuses it.
-This can be used to measure the applied force, either by analyzing the intensity of the transmitted or reflected trapping light, or by monitoring the apparent size of the bead.
+Video-based and interference-free force analysis Sebastian Knust^{1}, Andy Sischka1, Andre Spiering1, Dario Anselmetti1 1Experimental Biophysics and Applied Nanoscience, Bielefeld University, 33615 Bielefeld, Germany Experimental Biophysics Group ELEFELD UNIVERSITY INTER FOR BIOTECHNOLOGY (CEBITEC) ELEFELD INSTITUTE FOR BIOPHYSICS & NANOSCIENCE (BINAS) sknust@physik.uni-bielefeld.de BP 8.17 Abstract We have developed a video-based axial force detection and analysis system for optical tweezers for measuring the minute forces exerted on single molecules during controlled translocation through nanopores with sub-piconewton precision [1].
+Because of the limited sample rate of the video signal of 123 Hz, we integrated Allan variance analysis [2] for trap stiffness calibration.
+When manipulating a microbead in the vicinity of a weakly reflecting surface with simultaneous axial force detection, interference effects have to be considered [3].
+Therefore, we measured and analyzed the backscattering light properties of polystyrene and silica microbeads with different diameters and propose distinct and optimized experimental configurations (microbead material and diameter) for minimal light backscattering and virtually interference-free microbead position detection.
+As a proof of principle, we investigated the nanopore threading forces of a single dsDNA strand attached to a trapped microbead with an overall force resolution of 0.5 pN.
 Experimental Setup